tornikegomareli/release-craftsman/README.md

 # ReleaseCraftsman 🛠

-ReleaseCraftsman is a Rust CLI tool designed to fetch and format git commit logs between specified tags or up to the latest commit.
+ReleaseCraftsman is a Rust CLI tool designed to fetch, format and generate beautiful release notes with different types of options with git commit logs between specified tags or up to the latest commit.
 This tool aims to make the release process easier and more standardized by automating the extraction of relevant git log information.

 ## Table of Contents